kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Urgency Prioritization

+The extensible priority scheme allows endpoints to exchange parameters in order to control the priortization of responses.
+Endpoints MUST ignore unknown parameters.

-Urgency prioritization uses two parameters, `urgency` and `progressive` to indicate the relative urgency of requests and whether responses should be interleaved with other responses at the same priority.
+The document defines two parameters: `urgency` - an integer value that indicates the relative urgency of requests, and `progressive` - a boolean value that indicates whether responses should be interleaved with other responses at the same priority.

-The fields are encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
-Each dictionary member represents a parameter of the Priority header field.
-This document defines the `urgency` and `progressive` parameters.
+Parameters are transmitted as an HTTP Priority header field ({{header-field}}) or version-specific PRIORITY_UPDATE frame ({{frames}}).
+The field-value or frame payload is encoded using a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
+Each parameter is represented as a dictionary member:
+`urgency` encoded as an sh-integer and `progressive` as an sh-boolean.
 Values of these parameters MUST always be present.
-When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.
+When any of the defined parameters are ommitted, or the if the Priority header is not used, their default values SHOULD be applied.

-Unknown parameters MUST be ignored.

 ## urgency